LFavano/CLERACC/README.md

 # CLERACC
-## Cross-Lingual Evidence Ranking for Automated Claim Checking
+## Cross-Lingual Evidence Ranking for Automated Fact-checking

 Dataset introduced with the paper Deep Multi-Task Learning for Multi-Lingual Claim Detection and Verification.